 - Not much variety in the way of genre or style specific lessons

-We definitely recommend Justin Guitar, especially because they’re free; it’ll only cost you time.
+We definitely recommend Justin Guitar, especially because it’s free; it’ll only cost you time (there are a few advertisements here and there on the site, but nothing excessive).
 But because your time is precious, here’s what we recommend: If you’re a beginner, jump on the Beginner’s Course and see how you like it.
 Stick with it for a few days, and figure out if the loose structure & organization works with your style of learning.
 Even if you end up opting for paid lessons, know that you can always come back to JustinGuitar anytime since it’s completely free and everything is on YouTube.